 Now that you’ve gotten a bit of exposure to the Austrian dialect of German with the last clip, check out this funny video (another from Get Germanized) for a fast overview of some different dialects within Deutschland.

 I’ve lived in Germany a couple times, and I still hadn’t heard many of these unique dialects before watching the video.
 Chances are, most German students won’t have either!

 This video offers some truly hilarious examples of various German dialects and also includes some great links to check out for more information on each of the dialects.

 Links to the full versions of the crazy clips included in the video are also provided, giving you another awesome opportunity to expand your German language knowledge.

-Alright, now that you’ve watched these 10 German videos for students, you’re well on your way to exploring the vast variety of German language learning resources that YouTube has to offer!
-Try making a point of watching at least one German language video every day—the channels here are a great place to start—and see if your skills start to improve.
+Alright, now that you’ve watched these 10 German videos for students, you’re well on your way to exploring the vast variety of German lessons that YouTube has to offer!
+Try making a point of watching at least one German video every day—the channels here are a great place to start—and see if your skills start to improve.
 As you learn German with videos like these, you’ll be adding new words to your conversations auf Deutsch in no time.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.